Jessica Mendoza: Los Angeles Dodgers

 In March 2022, it was announced that Mendoza would join the Spectrum SportsNet LA network to provide commentary for Los Angeles Dodgers games.
 She was a part of a group of network additions that included Eric Karros, Adrián González, José Mota, and Dontrelle Willis.

+Voice acting

+Mendoza voices batting cage owner Dottie Doubleday in the Disney Jr. series Iron Man and His Awesome Friends.

 Personal life

 The daughter of Karen and Gil Mendoza, Mendoza has one brother and two sisters.
 Her father played football for four years for Fresno State University.
 Mendoza is married to Adam Burks, with whom she has two sons.
-She is a second-generation Mexican-American, as stated in an ESPN article by Aimee Crawford published on October 11, 2011.
+She is a second-generation Mexican-American.

 Mendoza is a trustee and past president of the Women's Sports Foundation.
 She is an athletic ambassador for Team Darfur and board member of the National Education Association.

 In popular culture

-For their first match of March 2019, the women of the United States women's national soccer team each wore a jersey with the name of a woman they were honoring on the back; Andi Sullivan chose the name of Mendoza.
+For their first match of March 2019, the women of the United States women's national soccer team each wore a jersey with the name of a woman they were honoring on the back; Andi Sullivan chose to wear Mendoza’s name.